Family Vaccination Site Playbook

 This section provides an overview of how to set up a family vaccination site.
 Detailed operational planning considerations are provided in subsequent sections.

 - Select a COVID-19 vaccine provider: Vaccine providers include local health departments, pharmacies, health systems, community health centers, rural health clinics, and other medical providers.
 Each provider may have different processes and capacity to host clinics, especially for clinics that manage multiple vaccine products.
+Also, not all providers are able to vaccinate children under 3 years.
 To find a provider near you, reach out to your local health department or visit vaccines.gov.
 To reach out to pharmacy partners, see contact information here and a sample outreach email below.
 To be connected to hospitals in your area, email the American Hospital Association at COVID19@aha.org.
 To reach out to your local community health center, use the Find A Health Center locator.
 Consider talking to your vaccine provider about offering flu or other routine immunizations along with the COVID-19 vaccine at your vaccination clinic.
 For sample roles and responsibilities to get your planning started, see below.

 - Pick a date and secure a site: Leverage the reach of your community network to pick a convenient, trusted location for your vaccination clinic.
 Work with the vaccine provider to consider the date and time that may work best for your community, including weekend and off-hours.
 Consider pairing a vaccination clinic with a community event already scheduled or being scheduled—such as a local fair or holiday event.
 Take time now to schedule the second clinic date at the appropriate time.
 To support states in their vaccination programs, the Federal Emergency Management Agency (FEMA) is making mobile vaccination units available, fully funded by FEMA; details on how to request support are below.